gjmaeda/PythonOMPL_via_VREP/README.md

 2. vrep.py
 3. vrepConst.py

-These files are found in the current V-REP distribution you are currently using (see the V-REP documentation).
+These files are found in within the V-REP directory of your current distribution (see the V-REP documentation regarding remote API).

 To run the code, open the scene
     kuka_python_OMPL.ttt